t-silverthorne/PowerCHORD/README.md

 R functions for evaluating the exact power of a cosinor-based hypothesis test.
 A Monte-Carlo based method is also included for comparison.

 * **Differential evolution |**
-MATLAB implementation of differential evolution is useful for constructing an initial estimate of the gain in power due to irregular sampling.
+MATLAB implementation of [differential evolution](https://en.wikipedia.org/wiki/Differential_evolution) is useful for constructing an initial estimate of the gain in power due to irregular sampling.

 * **Exhaustive searches |**
-R wrapper for generating databases of all possible experimental designs under various timing constraints.
-This code relies upon a C library written by [J. Sawada](https://www.socs.uoguelph.ca/~sawada/).
-Credit should be given appropriately.
+R wrapper for generating all possible experimental designs under various timing constraints.
+The underlying C library for this feature was written by [J. Sawada](https://www.socs.uoguelph.ca/~sawada/) and made available through the [Combinatorial Object Server](http://combos.org/index).

 * **Semidefinite programming |**
-MATLAB wrapper for yalmip and MOSEK code that solves a semidefinite programming problem to maximize power.
+MATLAB wrapper for [YALMIP](https://yalmip.github.io) optimization toolbox.
+Using [MOSEK](https://www.mosek.com) as a backend solver, this method can find globally optimal solutions for multi-frequency rhythm detection problems.

 Please cite the manuscript [Silverthorne et al, 2024](https://www.biorxiv.org/content/10.1101/2024.05.19.594858v1.abstract) which contains details concerning the analysis and optimization methods in this package.